jayeshHande21/banana-speak/README.md

 # banana-speak
 - JavaScript programming in vanilla Js.
-- Banana Language is Spoken By Minnions.If you don't know Banana Language?<br>No problem.Because Here is the App which will translate English Language into Banana Language in Seconds
+- Banana Language is Spoken By Minnions.If you don't know Banana Language?<br>No problem.Because Here is the App which will translate English Language into Banana Language in Seconds.
+- This app is made by absolute beginear.
+- Try it once and also share with your friends

 # Language Used